rfhtorres28/youtube_statistics_analysis/README.md

 * [rfhtorres28](https://github.com/rfhtorres28)

 ## Project Overview
 Hello there!
 This project is all about the analysis of Performance of Top Youtuber in 2022.
 I performed the analysis using Microsoft SQL Server Management Studio and Python for Data Quality Assessment and Exploratory Data Analysis.
-For Data Visualization, I used Power BI and Python's Matplotlib and Seaborn Libraries.
+I used Power BI for Data Visualization.

 ## Data Source
 * The CSV files were downloaded from kaggle website.
 I created a database on SQL Server and make tables for each file.